richlip/neighborhoodmap/README.md

 # my munich map aka neighborhood map - a react project

-##
+## What is inside?
+This is an map of my munich with points of interesst, where i stay often.
+There are 5 markers with a link to more details on foursquare.

 ## my thoughts before i started
-first of all, i thought about what should be in one file, what should be in an seperate file, for example, the lon/lat of interessting points are in an seperate file "poi.json" for a better readability.
+first of all, i thought about what should be in one file, what should be in an seperate file, for example, the lon/lat of interessting points are will be in an  seperate file "poi.json" for a better readability in the next version.
-Even the sidebar was lots of thoughts about, as there are many different concepts.
-I decided to keep it simple, three bars...

 ## How to install/run the app